 c. the remaining two must be at any level in MCM above MCM0260

 Students who qualify for Honors in Track I are eligible to apply to do an Honors project or thesis.
+Students should submit a letter of intent in their 6th semester, and a formal proposal, by the first day of their 7th semester.
 Applications will be screened by the MCM Honors Committee.
-(Application forms should be obtained by prospective honors students in their 7th semester.
-They are available in the MCM office.)
-If approved, a student must then register for MCM1990, a one-credit thesis course in which they complete the Honors project.
+(Application forms are available in the MCM office.)
+If approved, a student must then register for MCM1970 (taken in the 7th semester), a one credit course which can count towards their Focus Area requirements, and MCM1990 (taken in the 8th semester), a one-credit thesis course in which they complete the Honors thesis.